Abdul Malek (officer)

-Abdul Malek is a Jatiya Party (Ershad) politician and the former member of parliament for Manikganj-3.
+Abdul Malek (1935–2000) is a Jatiya Party (Ershad) politician and a former member of parliament for Manikganj-3.
 He was a former colonel of the Bangladesh Army and a former mayor of Dhaka.

+Early life and education

+Colonel Abdul Malek was born on 29 August 1935 in Manikganj Bengal Presidency British India present day Bangladesh.
+He completed his matriculation from Manikganj Model High School in 1952.
+He passed his intermediate from Government Debendra College.
+He completed his bachelor's degree from Dhaka University.
+He joined the Pakistan Army in 1958.

 Career

+Colonel Malek joined the Pakistan Army in 1958.
+He was from 7th Officers Training School Course of Officers Training Course Kohat.
+He was commissioned on 24 January 1959.
+Later he served in Bangladesh Army and retired from army in 1975.

-Malek was elected to parliament from Manikganj-3 as a Jatiya Party candidate in 1986 and 1988.
+Abdul Malek was elected to parliament from Manikganj-3 as a Jatiya Party candidate in 1986 and 1988.
 From 20 October 1986 to 9 November 1989, he served as the mayor/administer of Dhaka City Corporation.
 He was appointed to the position by President Hussain Mohammad Ershad.

 Personal life

-Malek's son Zahid Maleque is the Minister for Health and Family Planning.
+Abdul Malek's son Zahid Maleque was the minister for health and family planning until 2023.

 Legacy

 Colonel Malek Medical College was named after him.